Meena Kumari: The Life & Times of a Poetess

 A moment of perfect intimacy

 And the shop of Time supplies none of these things.

 The moon was born

 The sound of unseen footsteps…

 (Bhawana Somaaya has been writing on cinema for 30 years and is the author of 12 books.
 Her Twitter handle is @bhawanasomaaya)

 (This story is from The Quint’s archives and was first published on March 28, 2017.
-It is being republished to mark Meena Kumari’s birth anniversary.)
+It is being republished to mark Meena Kumari’s death anniversary.)